Article first published in November 2015, updated June 2019

 Remember to add a few links to your email.
 Hyperlinks represent the arms of an email’s anatomy.
 Your arms help you explore the world around you, just like links.

 There isn’t a magic number of links that you should include in each email.
 You should do what works for each message.
 You can link to product pages or a page that answers frequently asked questions.
-There’s a ton of options.
+There are a ton of options.

 What part of the anatomy do images represent?
-Since we’re using food analogies, let’s say email images represent your stomach.
+We could say that email images represent your stomach.
 Your stomach craves food just like subscribers crave visual stimulation.

 Call to action